PSD3 Overview: The Draft Has Pitfalls Lurking Amongst the Good Intentions

 The Payment Services Directive is the EU's one-size-fits-all legislation that's designed to make banking and financial services secure, reliable, transparent and convenient across the bloc's member states.
 Introduced in 2007, it covers factors such as security, customer authentication, Open Banking connections, safety of deposited funds and more.

-The second version, PSD2, was created in 2015 and somewhat hastily revised in 2018, and is now looking a little long in the tooth.
+The second version, PSD2, was created in 2015 and somewhat hastily revised in 2018, and it now looks a little long in the tooth.
 That's because the world has moved on.
-In addition to natural growth in take-up, Covid (and more importantly lockdowns) happened, forcing many more consumers to use online payment and banking services whether they wanted to or not.
+In addition to natural growth in take-up, COVID-19 (and, more importantly, lockdowns) happened, forcing many more consumers to use online payment and banking services whether they wanted to or not.
 That's the good news.

 New checks and balances needed now

-In addition, traditional banks still have a significant advantage over non-bank PSPs (Payment Service Providers), a fact which is seen as holding back innovation in this sector.
+In addition, traditional banks still have a significant advantage over non-bank PSPs (Payment Service Providers), a fact that is seen as holding back innovation in this sector.

 What does PSD3 offer?